At our December 20th, 2011 Book Discussion meeting, we discussed Douglas Adams' non-Hitchhiker's novel, "Dirk Gently's Holistic Detective Agency".

 At our July 19, 2011 Book Discussion meeting, we discussed the 1980 Nebula-award winner, Gregory Benford's classic novel of communication across time, "Timescape".

-a score, from 1 to 10 (10 best) and identify yourself in your comments.
+If you're a Star Base Andromeda member who has read this novel and would like to offer up your opinion, please share your thoughts here with the rest of SBA and anyone else who drops in.
+As part of your comments, please give "Timescape" a score, from 1 to 10 (10 best) and identify yourself in your comments.
 Although we currently only add rating scores to our website for local members and associates who participated in the original discussion or were unable to attend the discussion due to scheduling issues, we would be curious to see how your opinion compares to ours!

 If you're one of those visitors who just stumbled across us, you're welcome to share your opinion here, too.